SPACs and Blank Check Companies

 • Dilution is the hidden cost.
 The sponsor's "promote" (typically 20% of shares) is received at a nominal price, so existing shareholders are diluted even if the acquisition succeeds.

-Blank Check Companies and SEC Rule 419
+Blank Check Companies and the Penny-Stock Escrow Rule

 SPACs are a specific type of blank check company, but the broader category has additional regulatory requirements: